johny-b/llmcompare/docs/api.md

 **Arguments:**

-- `id_`: The question name to look up in YAML files.
+- `name`: The question name to look up in YAML files.

 **Returns:**